 Ralf Ernst, Acting Co-ordinator of OSCE, said this is the second such training for Ukrainian officials on cryptocurrency investigations.

 “With the growing use of virtual assets and cryptocurrencies in Ukraine, there is a pressing need to strengthen the capacity of law enforcement and supervisory bodies.
 This is essential for effective investigations, enhancing Ukraine’s resilience against money laundering and other financial crimes,” he said.

 Moreover, the training also focused on advanced tracing of criminal transactions on different blockchains through case studies.
 Participants familiarise themselves with specialized analytics software, the release added.

 Ukraine has racked up $225 million in cryptocurrency donations since Russia began its full-scale invasion.
-The OSCE has been conducting a project on innovative policies to mitigate money laundering risks of virtual assets.
-The training was funded by countries including the US, UK, Germany, Poland and Romania.
+The OSCE has been conducting a project on innovative policies to mitigate the money laundering risks of virtual assets.
+The training was funded by countries including the US, UK, Germany, Poland, and Romania.